baremetalhelp/baremetal.help/docs/docs/intro.md

 - [ ] Create Enterprise track and Features track in top-level doc sidebar menu
 - [ ] Fix doc links.
 Sometimes we copied the URL from `http://localhost:3000`
 - [ ] Test whether an empty Managed Services list in Permission Sets work.
 Otherwise do the same as missing policy.
 I don't think it's an error to have both missing because we could just be setting things up.
+- [ ] Explore making true constructs for the meat of stacks, even if they're only used once in BareMetal
+- [x] Use title case for H1 _and_ H2 b/c H2 are document headings, sentence case for everything else
+- [ ] Open source goodness like licensing, semantic versioning, PR template, ...
+- [ ] GitHub Actions for stack (hooks per stack if possible)

 :::note
 BareMetal is not really a trademark.
 But "BareMetal is not really a trademark™" is.